 Two further 48hr strike periods are also planned for 6-8 April and 26-28 April.

-Kevin Phillips, Chief Medical Officer at Hull and East Yorkshire Hospitals NHS Trust says plans are in place to cope with the extended period of strike action:
+Kevin Phillips, Chief Medical Officer at Hull University Teaching Hospitals NHS Trust says plans are in place to cope with the extended period of strike action: